[FAQ] The Free Version 1,000 Subscribers Limit

 2. How is this 1,000 limit calculated?

-Only users with the status of Subscribed and Unconfirmed (filters in MailPoet) will be counted.
-This means WordPress users are counted as well.
+All users with the status of Subscribed, Unconfirmed, and Inactive will be counted.
+This is also valid for users added to the WordPress Users list and the WooCommerce Customers list, meaning they are counted as well.

-For example: if you have 1,000 confirmed MailPoet subscribers and 2 confirmed WordPress users, your total subscriber count will be 2002.
+For example, if you have 1,000 confirmed MailPoet subscribers and 2 confirmed WordPress users, your total subscriber count will be 1002.

 3. What happens if I go over the 1,000 subscriber limit?

-If you go over this limit, you'll receive an email notifying that you had exceeded your subscribers limit.
+If you go over this limit, you'll receive an email notifying you that you had exceeded your subscribers' limit.
 If you don't take any action, sending will be disabled and you'll be shown a page to upgrade.

-Visitors to your site can still sign up for your newsletters.
-You can also continue to delete and import additional subscribers.
+Visitors to your site can still sign up for your newsletters and you can continue to delete and import additional subscribers by accessing the MailPoet > Subscribers page.

 4. Is there a limit to the number of newsletters that I can send?